mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **Cold Resistance:** Orca possess a thick covering of blubber that keeps them warm, providing DM+4 to all checks made to resist the effects of low temperatures.

-**Deep Diver (260m):** Orca can dive deep underwater, to a depth of 260 metres without risk and can hold their breath for up to 15 minutes.
+**Deep Diver (260m):** Orca can dive deep underwater, to a depth of 260 meters without risk and can hold their breath for up to 15 minutes.

-**Echolocation (100m):** Orca use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 metres.
+**Echolocation (100m):** Orca use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 meters.

 **Succour Syndrome:** When Orca hear the distress calls of other Orca they risk suffering from succour syndrome.
 If they fail a Very Difficult (12+) Gun Combat or Melee check
 (1D seconds, INT) both their INT and EDU temporarily drop to zero and they must immediately swim as fast as possible to the side of the distressed cetacean.

-Swimmer (16m): Orca are superb swimmers and can move through water at a speed of 16 metres.
+Swimmer (16m): Orca are superb swimmers and can move through water at a speed of 16 meters.

 ### STARTING AGE